 This 'habitation' service will include the water, gas, electrical and heating systems, which will all need to be checked and maintained.
 Safety checks are carried out to appliances, but not full services.
 We would recommend you get appliances such as the fridge serviced at the same time, especially if they normally run on gas.
 The dealer should also check for any damp or leaks in the basic structure.

 If possible, it’s worth getting your annual service done at an Approved Workshop.
-This scheme is run by the Camping and Caravanning Club, the Caravan and Motorhome Club and the National Caravan Council (NCC).
+This scheme is a joint enterprise between the Camping and Caravanning Club, the Caravan and Motorhome Club and the National Caravan Council (NCC).
 Approved Workshops are required to have certain standards of facilities and appropriately trained technicians.

 If you want a service before your first outing of season, it’s worth booking early as workshops get booked up quickly in spring.